You want to lose fat and get more energy but there’s so much noise out there that you’re almost stunned into inactivity!

 1. Cut out refined sugars.
 Not just extra cakes, pastries and chocolate but all those occasional sweeties or sugars in coffee too.
 Just ditch it.
 Going cold turkey can feel tough at first but if you can get through the first week you’ll notice the difference, in your waist line as well as your energy levels.
 If you’re struggling, try out some of my sugar alternative recipes like the date and walnut flapjacks.

 3. … Scrap the cereal.
 A sure fire way to spend the day hungry and grumpy is to start the day by eating sugary grains, puffed full of air.
 DO NOT BE SCARED OF PROTEIN AT BREAKFAST TIME.
 Add an extra egg to your scramble pan instead of toast, or treat yourself to smoked salmon.
 Protein at breakfast time is THE best way to balance your energy levels and mood for the day, especially in winter, since your brain needs protein to create both wakeful and sleepy hormones.
+Few of us get enough protein, which is another secret weapon in the battle with weight loss (or gain).

 4. Cut out bread.
 It’s not the devil but it does no favours to a lady with love handles.
 Switch refined carbs like bread, rice and pasta to sweet potatoes, quinoa and whole grain basmati.
 Little changes = big energy changes.